10 writers win 2024 Whiting Awards for emerging authors

 Gothataone Moeng (ficton) whose "nine big-hearted, capacious stories, rooted in the villages and cities of Botswana, examine all that blooms and breaks in the bonds, desires, and ambitions of women" in Call and Response

-Charif Shanahan (poetry) whose Trace Evidence "sets out to discover how a person should live
+Charif Shanahan (poetry) whose Trace Evidence "sets out to discover how a person should live.
+His laboratory is the fierce, complex pull of attachment and separation from his mother, his family, his beloveds; love turns itself, in his hands, into a crucible to understand other truths – about race, sexuality, belonging"

 Javier Zamora (nonfiction and poetry) who is the New York Times-bestselling writer of the memoir Solito and also the author of the "watchful, incantatory" collection of poems Unaccompanied.
 "His work transmutes testimony into art; whatever he turns his eye on next will also enlarge us"